Dynamic Sparse Training with Structured Sparsity: Results

 \subsection{Vision Transformer trained on ImageNet}

-We train the vision transformer variant \gls{vit} on ImageNet generally following the original training recipe per \citet{dosovitskiy_image_2021} with several modifications, see \cref{sec:vit_training_details} for more information.
+We train the vision transformer variant \gls{vit} on ImageNet generally following the original training recipe per \citet{dosovitskiy_image_2021} with select modifications, see \cref{sec:vit_training_details} for more information.

-Unlike in our convolutional neural network experiments, \gls{rigl} \emph{does not} ablate neurons when applied to the \gls{vit} architecture with sparsities between 80-90\%.
-Instead, we find that \gls{rigl} learns sparse connectivities with a high variance of fan-in between neurons (see \cref{fig:vit-rigl-fan-in}).
+Similar to our \gls{cnn} experiments, \gls{rigl} ablates a significant number of neurons when applied to the \gls{vit} architecture with sparsities of 80 and 90\%.
+Additionally, we find that \gls{rigl} learns sparse connectivities with a high variance of fan-in between neurons (see \cref{fig:vit-rigl-fan-in}).
 At 90\% sparsity, some neurons are allocated up to $\times 10$ more active weights than the mean number of active weights in the same layer.
 We hypothesize that these more densely connected neurons found in our \gls{rigl} experiments are important for generalization performance; therefore, a high $\gamma_{sal}$ threshold should improve performance of \gls{srigl} by ablating neurons until a sufficient density of sparse fan-in is reached.
 Indeed, we find that \gls{srigl}'s generalization performance is sensitive to $\gamma_{sal}$ and that high $\gamma_{sal}$ thresholds of 90\% to 99\% perform best.
 See \cref{fig:vit_min_sal,sec:min_sal_weights_sweep} for more details on how $\gamma_{sal}$ affects the generalization performance of \gls{vit}.
 For the following results, we used a $\gamma_{sal}$ of 95\%.

-We train each model with a single seed and report the results in \cref{table:vit_imagenet_table}. \gls{srigl} without ablation is unable to match the generalization performance of \gls{rigl}.
-However, with neuron ablation enabled, \gls{srigl}'s performance greatly improves, outperforming \gls{rigl} at the 90\% sparsity level.
+We train each model with a single random initialization and report the results in \cref{table:vit_imagenet_table}. \gls{srigl} without ablation is unable to match the generalization performance of \gls{rigl} at very high sparsity.
+However, with neuron ablation enabled, \gls{srigl}'s performance greatly improves and is closely comparable to \gls{rigl} at 80\% and 90\% sparsity.